Elizabeth Rivers: Illustrations

 Rivers also provided illustrations for the Radio Times and greetings cards published by the Dolmen Press.

 Public collections

-Rivers's work is in many public collections in the UK (e.g. British Museum and Ulster Museum), Ireland (e.g. National Library of Ireland, which holds an archive of her papers, National Gallery of Ireland, and Crawford Art Gallery in Cork), USA (e.g. Paul Mellon Centre, Yale University and Wake Forest University, North Carolina), and Canada (e.g. University of Waterloo).
+Rivers's work is in many public collections in the UK (e.g. British Museum, Ashmolean Museum, and Ulster Museum), Ireland (e.g. National Library of Ireland, which holds an archive of her papers, National Gallery of Ireland, and Crawford Art Gallery in Cork), USA (e.g. Paul Mellon Centre, Yale University and Wake Forest University, North Carolina), and Canada (e.g. University of Waterloo).